antfu/talks/2025-09-18/src/slides.md

 </div>

 <!--
-For a little bit more about my story, I started my journey in Open Source with a personal project called BreadSplit.
+For a little bit more about my story, I started my journey in Open Source with a personal project called BreadSplit in college.

-[click] From that, I created a VS Code extension called i18n-ally and then VueUse, the utilities library for Vue.
+[click] From that, I created a VS Code extension called i18n-ally and then made VueUse, the utilities library for Vue.
 Since then, I've started contributing much more to open source projects, [click] like Vue and Vite.
-I've built tools like [click] Slidev, joined [click] the Nuxt team, and then created [click] Vitest, etc. And I ended up with [click] probably too many projects. [click]
+I've built tools like [click] Slidev, joined [click] the Nuxt team, and then created [click] Vitest, etc. And I kinda ended up with [click] probably too many projects. [click]

-I don't know how much you know about them or if you're already using some of them.
+This is the graph I made to show the relationships of the projects I worked on.
+Perhaps some of you are already familiar with or have used some of those projects.
 What I want to say is that I feel extremely lucky to be able to work on these projects, make them useful for the community, and eventually get this great opportunity to stand here and give this talk to you.
-Thanks to everyone for coming here and thanks to the organizers for holding this event and inviting me here.
 -->

 ---